pedrolacerda/bridgerton-tweets-extraction/README.md

     - tensorfow *

 > [!IMPORTANT]
-> These libraries are required for the sentiment analysis part of the script.
+> Libraries market with `*` are required for the sentiment analysis part of the script.
 If do not with to use this feature, you can remove the code related to it.

 ## Installation